-But it is equally important to know that mirrors can create bad energy if they are placed in the wrong feng shui areas of your home.
+Mirrors are called the aspirin of feng shui for a good reason.
+With the proper placement of mirrors, you can considerably shift the feng shui energy flow and create better energy in any space, be it a home or an office.
+But mirrors can create bad energy if they are placed in the wrong areas of your home.
 Usually, these are specific bagua areas of the feng shui energy map that do not like the water feng shui element that mirrors bring into the space.
-In addition to the bagua requirements, there are two especially bad feng shui placements of a mirror in your home:
+One of the most common improper placements is a mirror directly in line with your front door.

 A mirror facing the front door pushes away all the good feng shui energy that is about to enter the house.
 After all, this is one of the main functions of a mirror—to reflect the energy back.
 This is why we are able to see our own reflection in the mirror.

 In feng shui practice, it is believed that the house absorbs energy (chi) through the front door, similar to the way a human face absorbs nutrition through the mouth.
 This is why the front door is often called the mouth of chi in feng shui.
 A mirror facing the door works in opposition to the energy flow you want.

-- Position a tall, lush plant in front of the mirror.
+Position a tall, lush plant in front of the mirror.

-- Tastefully hang a piece of art over the mirror, chosen carefully for attractiveness and feng shui suitability.
+Hang a piece of art over the mirror, chosen carefully for attractiveness and feng shui suitability.

-- Center a tall piece of furniture on the mirrored wall.
+Center a tall piece of furniture on the mirrored wall.
 Again, you have to be sure the piece looks good and complements the space rather than making it feel out of place.

-- Place applique (decorative stickers) on the mirror.
-(Stores like Ikea have some great removable wall and mirror stickers in various designs.)
+Place applique (decorative stickers) on the mirror.
+(Stores like IKEA have some great removable wall and mirror stickers in various designs.)

 Other Feng Shui Tips for Using Mirrors

-- Mirrors facing the bed can lead to sleep problems.
+Mirrors facing the bed can lead to sleep problems.
 Mirrors multiply energy and may be too stimulating in a bedroom.